Career Definition of an Industrial Pipe Fitter

 Employment and Earnings Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that plumbers, pipe fitters and steamfitters are expected to see a 16%, or much-faster-than-average, increase in employment nationwide from 2016 to 2026.
+The U.S. Bureau of Labor Statistics (BLS) reports that plumbers, pipe fitters and steamfitters are expected to see a 4%, or about-as-fast-as-the-average, increase in employment nationwide from 2019 to 2029.
 Qualified workers are expected to remain in demand as new buildings are constructed.
-The median annual salary of a plumber, pipe fitter or steam fitter was $53,910 in 2018.
+The median annual salary of a plumber, pipe fitter or steam fitter was $55,160 in 2019.